Jacquesng/Privo/DIG-CEN.pdf.md

 # Control Environment Narrative

-The following provides a description of the control structure of Dilligence Incternational Group.
+The following provides a description of the control structure of Privo IT, LLC.

-The intent of this description is to enumerate the logical, policy, and procedural controls that serve to monitor Dilligence Incternational Group's application and data security.
+The intent of this description is to enumerate the logical, policy, and procedural controls that serve to monitor Privo IT, LLC's application and data security.
 Changes uncovered by these procedures in the logical, policy, procedural, or customer environment are addressed by remediations specific to the noted change.

 # Logical Controls

-Dilligence Incternational Group employs several logical controls to protect confidential data and ensure normal operation of its core product.
+Privo IT, LLC employs several logical controls to protect confidential data and ensure normal operation of its core product.

 - Mandatory data encryption at rest and in motion
 - Multi-factor authentication for access to cloud infrastructure